jimvb55/firecrawl-ui/README.md

 <div align="center">

-Made with ❤️ by the FireCrawl Team
+Made with 🔨 by vpc-ai

 </div>